CHN, the China Fund update

 chn feb 14 2016 small Bamboo Shoots Nutrition Facts - Health Benefits, Nutritional Value & Calories - _2016-02-14_11-07-53

-By the way, for about 30 years, that is a lifetime in the world of investments, you would have had no capital appreciation on this fund, this is while China was the fastest growing economy over that time.
+By the way, for about 30 years, that is a lifetime in of investments, you would have had no capital appreciation on this fund, this is while China was the fastest growing economy over that time.
 And what about distributions?
 Well here is the answer;